-Generally speaking, the fintech market has begun to see more mature projects, many of which are backed or launched by established financial institutions and technology companies.
-The new wave of start-ups in the financial sector more readily accepts and embraces regulation, with several projects aiming to become licensed and supervised by the Swiss Financial Market Supervisory Authority ("FINMA").
+Generally speaking, the fintech market continues to see more mature projects, many of which are backed or launched by established financial institutions and technology companies.
+These well-funded start-ups more readily accept and embrace regulation, with several projects aiming to become licensed and supervised by FINMA.